 Paige Arnette Amstutz

-Since joining the firm in 1996, Paige has represented individuals, business entities, professionals and governmental entities in complex commercial litigation.
-In representing both plaintiffs and defendants, Paige has significant experience in a wide variety of matters involving contractual disputes, partnership issues, fiduciary litigation, professional malpractice defense, business torts, real estate disputes, premises liability claims, and technology litigation.
+Paige represents individuals, business entities, professionals and governmental entities in a wide variety of complex commercial litigation matters involving contract disputes, partnership issues, fiduciary litigation, professional malpractice defense, business torts, real estate disputes, premises liability claims, and technology litigation.

-Paige is also committed to serving the Austin community, which currently involves serving on the Community Advisory Boards for Caritas of Austin and Wonders & Worries.
+Paige is committed to serving the Austin community, which currently involves serving on the Community Advisory Board for Caritas of Austin.

 Recognitions & Awards